Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_peer_review.md

 A few further specifically notable errors were observed.
 Firstly, the presence of data from 1st Jan 1970 for a taxon which was not present in GB at this time.
 It is strongly suspected that this date is from an epoch-date of 0, in turn likely from a record which did not have a date entered.
 This lack of date has, somewhere, been interpreted as '0', leading to 1st Jan 1970.
 Such an situation is not unheard of, indeed being fairly typical.
 All incoming data should be searched for 1st Jan 1970 and, if found, discarded as being unusable.

 Rearing records, as well as disturbance records, were present in low volume.
 Each of these records need to be converted to year-range records for BWARS purposes as the dates present in the record represent altered phenology.
 BWARS tracks date for the purpose of identifying flight period, not for tracking recorder activity.

+## Conclusion
+Expert advice from peer review is to not incorporate iRecord data without further review.
+Analysis of records which are outside of 'known' spatial distribution according to the BWARS dataset suggests a reasonable degree of spatial expansion is possible for a select group of species.
+Temporal range analysis demonstrated the presence of a significant error within the iRecord dataset.
+A significant number of records which should be graded as `Considered correct` exist under the `Correct` verification status, which results from changes over time to the way in which `verification status 2` has been applied to records.